Chinese Stocks Face Worst Market Crash In Years In Response To Coronavirus Outbreak

 The companies hit hardest include consumer goods, manufacturing, iron ore, crude, and other materials, while some healthcare companies saw the opposite effect, particularly, a drug store chain called BOQI International Medical (BIMI), which rose 80 percent over a two-day span, according to Forbes.

-Commodity futures weren’t the only thing to drop.
+Commodity futures weren’t the only thing to drop, however.

 The yuan weakened past a key level against the U.S. dollar and could weaken further while the virus remains widespread, Bloomberg reported.